tsarthak10-web/VoiceNav-Extension/README.md

 ## Features

 * **Voice-First Interface:** Control your browser, navigate pages, and access settings entirely with your voice.
+* **Audio Feedback:** Plays a quick "beep" sound on successful command recognition so you know you've been heard.
 * **Smart Content Reading:**
     * Say **"read page"** to read the main article from your current position, 5 sentences at a time.
     * Say **"list headings"** to get a spoken outline of the page's structure.